Pylons/pyramid/docs/narr/renderers.rst

 Renderers
 =========

-A view needn't *always* return a :term:`Response` object.
+A view callable needn't *always* return a :term:`Response` object.
 If a view happens to return something which does not implement the Pyramid Response interface, :app:`Pyramid` will attempt to use a :term:`renderer` to construct a response.
 For example:

 .. code-block:: python
    :linenos: